jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 With all the talk of heroes and villains, extras, and player gods, it shouldn't come as a big surprise that the troublemaking philosopher was also a great novelist.

-So let's explain the three different stories that let Rousseau change the world:
+So let's explain the three different stories that let Rousseau change the world.

-===
+---

 **Classic stories**: are good stories about real-life problems.
 A protagonist leaves her typical day and builds up the courage to think of the big picture.
 That she acts to overcome a newfound problem, or no one else will.